HC200ok/vue3-easy-data-table-documentation/docs/features/server-side-paginate-and-sort.md

 # Server side paginate and sort
 Also called server-side mode, In this mode, you’re loading data already paginated and sorted from a server.
 You should watch the `serverOptions` to know when to request for new page.
-Don't forget to use the `loading` prop to display a loading bar while fetching data.
+Don't forget to use the `loading` prop to display a loading animation while fetching data.

 > :warning: **Attention**:
 > 1. `server-items-length` and `v-model:server-options` props are required.